-Hometown: King George, Virginia
+Hometown: Culpepper, Virginia

 Education: B.S.
 Biology, 2011, Furman University, Greenville, SC